vsheahan/hashtraceai/README.md

 # HashTraceAI

-HashTraceAI is a lightweight Python-based tool to generate and verify a Software Bill of Materials (SBOM) for AI/ML models.
-It ensures the integrity of model artifacts by creating cryptographic fingerprints (SHA-256) of each file and verifying them against a known-good SBOM file.
+HashTraceAI is a lightweight tool for generating and verifying Software Bill of Materials (SBOMs) for machine learning models.
+It calculates cryptographic hashes of files in a model directory, produces a JSON SBOM, and verifies those hashes to detect drift, tampering, or unintended changes.

 ## Features

-- Generates a JSON-formatted SBOM for any model directory
+- Generates a file-level SBOM from any directory
+- Uses SHA-256 for secure hashing
+- Produces portable JSON output
-- Verifies the current state of model files against a stored SBOM
+- Verifies model files against a previously generated SBOM
-- Highlights missing or tampered files using SHA-256 hash comparison
-- Outputs verification results in colorized terminal output or JSON format
+- CLI output supports JSON or colorized text format

 ## Installation

-Clone the repository and install the requirements:
+Clone the repository and install required dependencies:

 ```bash
 git clone https://github.com/vsheahan/hashtraceai.git